TorchedSammy/lite-xl-lspkind/README.md

 }
 ```

-If you want to add a custom format for the lspkind, `format` can be a function.
+If you want to add a custom format for the lspkind, `format` can be a function:
 ```lua
 local lspkind = require 'plugins.lspkind'